PickledBeef/577_Data_Science_Project/data/processed/README.md

-Placholder for describing processed data
+Here will be processed data and final output.